 - Brownface: Used for most of the actors.
-The surprising thing for the era is not that they used Brownface on actors like Brando, but that they managed to cast one actual Mexican, Anthony Quinn.
+The surprising thing for the era is not that they used Brownface on actors like Brando, but that they managed to cast two actual Mexicans, Anthony Quinn and Margo.

 - Call-Back: When Zapata is briefly in charge of Mexico, he's met with a squad of peasants from Morelos who are dressed exactly as they were in the opening scene.
 Zapata makes empty promises of help, just as Diaz did in the opening scene.
 One peasant refuses to move when the other peasants shuffle away, and even holds up his hand to interrupt Zapata, just as Zapata does to Diaz in the opening scene.
 Then an angry Zapata circles the peasant's name just as Diaz circled his name.
 At this the parallels hit home with Zapata, and he decides on the spot to go back home and fight for his people in Morelos rather than hold power in Mexico City.